-In Austria the Federal Law for a Nonnuclear Austria entered into force on 14 August 1999.
+The Federal Law for a Nonnuclear Austria entered into force on 14 August 1999.
 This law stipulates that it is prohibited to produce, stock, transport, test or use nuclear weapons.
 Likewise it's prohibited to build facilities with the aim of production of energy through nuclear fission.
 Furthermore, Austria has ratified the Agreement on physical protection of nuclear material.
-In the Federal Law of the establishment of a security control system, the security of nuclear material and facilities and the export control to guarantee peaceful utilization of atomic energy implemented adequate legal regulations for the security of nuclear material.
+In the Federal Law of the establishment of a security control system, the security of nuclear material and facilities and the export control to guarantee peaceful utilization of nuclear energy implemented adequate legal regulations for the security of nuclear material.
+The law on the protection against radiation as well as the Criminal Code contain additional relevant provisions.